Save bean seeds and you'll find yourself with extra dollars in your pocket; perhaps quite a lot of them.

 Where you eat the seed, naturally you'll be delighted, as in how to grow corn.

-Legumes fix nitrogen in the soil so, once you've pulled the plants after picking the dried pods, I immediately plant another crop.
+Legumes fix nitrogen in the soil so, once you've pulled the beans after picking the dried pods, I immediately plant another crop.

 Should you grow dwarf or pole beans?

-varieties of beans, like Witsa, aren't stringy, so it's a bit of a misnomer.
+Witsa is not stringy so it's a bit of a misnomer.